 Restarting ssh terminates sessions that depend on old configuration, so avoid performing this step inside the only root shell on a remote system.

-15. From a new workstation session, confirm that agent forwarding works only for the permitted user and is rejected for a disallowed account.
+15. From a new workstation session, confirm that agent forwarding works for the permitted account by listing forwarded identities.